-Many people, who suffer from addiction or similar psychological disorders, find they experience feelings of unease even when there appears to be no immediate cause.
+Many people who suffer from addiction or similar psychological disorders find that they experience feelings of unease even when there appears to be no immediate cause.

 These negative feelings will often continue to persist even when the addictive behaviour (such as abusing alcohol or drugs) is removed.
 This condition has famously been described as experiencing a general feeling of restlessness, and being irritable and discontented.

-If left unaddressed, this troubled state inevitably leads to psychological cravings and the whole cycle of destructive behaviour reoccurs.
-In order to enjoy the benefits of long-term recovery, many people find they require a deeper, more spiritual solution, such as The 12 Steps.
+If left untreated, this troubled state inevitably leads to psychological cravings, after which the whole cycle of destructive behaviour reoccurs.
+In order to enjoy the benefits of long-term recovery, many people find that they require a deeper, more spiritual solution, such as The 12 Steps treatment programme.

 The Minnesota Model & The 12 Steps

 We suggest that clients at The Kusnacht Practice may wish to benefit from The 12 Steps as part of a treatment programme that is known as The Minnesota Model.
 This was developed in the 1950s and involves treatment combined with on-going abstinence and the principles of The 12 Steps, which were first published by Alcoholics Anonymous (AA) in 1935.

 At the heart of the programme is the idea that recovery requires a ‘spiritual awakening’ that can be achieved by taking certain steps, such as examining past behaviour.
 This may initially sound like an abstract concept, but at The Kusnacht Practice we have witnessed The 12 Steps facilitate the saving of numerous lives.